conradhalling/rwd4/README.md

 # rwd4
-Working repository for Ben Frain's Responsive Web Design with HTML5 and CSS, 4th Edition.
+Working repository for Ben Frain's *Responsive Web Design with HTML5 and CSS, 4th Edition*.